Long Distance Car Detection with 4K AI Security Camera

 The camera is connected to a Viewtron IP camera NVR.
 All of the setup and demo that was performed in the video was captured from the HDMI output of the NVR.

 AI Software Demos

 Go here to see our entire video library of AI security camera videos.
 We have additional vehicle detection camera demos as well as human detection.

 Good morning everyone.
 Mike from CCTV camera pros here.
 A customer recently contacted me and he was asking at what distance our 4K AI security cameras can effectively detect cars and trucks.
-He wanted to install one of our Viewtron AI cameras at his plaza, but where he was able to mount it was quite a distance from where the entrance of the plaza was and that’s where he wanted to detect vehicles.
+He wanted to install one of our Viewtron vehicle detection cameras at his plaza, but where he was able to mount it was quite a distance from where the entrance of the plaza was and that’s where he wanted to detect vehicles.
 So I set the following test.
 I’m using our 4K AI bullet camera that you see there behind me, that’s one of our 4k AI cameras.
 And I set up an intrusion zone out there in the distance to see if it’ll detect cars, basically at the front of our plaza.
 And something surprising happened.
 Actually it started detecting vehicles actually on the road in front of our plaza at a greater distance than what I was expecting.

 Now, I wouldn’t say it was reliable at that distance, which turned out to be 300 feet, but it was extremely reliable at the distance at the front of our plaza, which is what I wanted to prove, which is about 200 feet.
 So watch this video demo and see how I set up the intrusion zone for the vehicle detection on the Viewtron NVR that the camera’s connected to, and then watch how it detects vehicles in the distance.
 And then last, I’ll play back the recorded video to show you how easy it is to jump to those bookmark events.